Ayutthaya

 How to Read the Listing

-The most reliable way to frame Ayutthaya is as a casual Funabashi option with lunch and evening service on every open day.
-The verified price information suggests a modest spend, but the available data does not support claims about particular menu items, imported ingredients, chef background, heat levels, or signature preparations.
+Ayutthaya is a casual Funabashi option with lunch and evening service on every open day.
+The price information suggests a modest spend.
+Details about particular menu items, imported ingredients, chef background, heat levels, or signature preparations are not available.

-If you are choosing between Ayutthaya and other dining in Funabashi, use the confirmed basics first: it is closed Monday, open for midday and evening service Tuesday through Sunday, listed with a casual dress code.
-The 2024 Tabelog 100 recognition is a useful signal, but it should not be stretched into unverified claims about past award years, rankings, ratings, or specific cooking strengths.
+When choosing between Ayutthaya and other dining in Funabashi, consider the basics: it is closed Monday, open for midday and evening service Tuesday through Sunday, has a casual dress code.
+The 2024 Tabelog 100 recognition is a useful signal, but further details about past award years, rankings, ratings, or specific cooking strengths are not available.

 Value Against the Field